Confidence-Calibrated Face and Kinship Verification: Our Approach

-To evaluate the calibration performance of our method for face and kinship verification, we use ECE (Expected Calibration Error)\cite{bayesian_binning} as a metric.
-ECE is defined as the weighted average difference across bins between the expected accuracy and the predictive confidence:
+To evaluate the calibration performance of our proposed method for face and kinship verification, we employ the ECE (Expected Calibration Error)\cite{naeini2015obtaining} as our evaluation metric.
+The ECE is computed as the weighted average difference across bins between the expected accuracy and the prediction confidence, as illustrated in Eq. \eqref{equation_7}:

-where $B_m$ represents all predictions fall in the $m$th bin, $M$ denotes the number of bins for partition of the confidence interval $[0.5,1]$, $n$ is the total number of samples, $acc(B_m)$ and $conf(B_m)$ are the accuracy and confidence of $m$th bin, calculated by Eq.
-(10) and Eq.
-(11), respectively.
+where $B_m$ represents all predictions fall in the $m$th bin, $M$ denotes the number of bins for partition of the confidence interval $[0.5,1]$, $n$ is the total number of samples, $acc(B_m)$ and $conf(B_m)$ are the accuracy and confidence of $m$th bin, respectively, as calculated by Eq. \eqref{equation_8} and Eq. \eqref{equation_9}:

-In general, there are two schemes towards bins partition\cite{binning_schema}: one is to use equal-size interval partition, that is, the size of each bin is equal to $1/2M$, and the other is that each interval contains an equal number of samples.
-Note that a well-calibrated verification model often has a small ECE.
-Especially when the accuracy of each bin is equal to its confidence, the ECE value of the model will be zero, indicating that it is perfectly calibrated.
+We use equal-size interval partition \cite{nixon2019measuring}, that is, the size of each bin is equal to $1/2M$.
+Note that a ideal calibration typically exhibits a minimal ECE.
+Specifically, when the accuracy of each bin is equal to its confidence, the ECE of the model will be zero, indicating that it is perfectly calibrated.